Itinerary: Venafro, Scapoli, Castel S.Vincenzo, Carovilli, Agnone

 From Venafro to Agnone to discover the amazing Molise

 The Archaeological Museum of the village displays interesting artifacts dating back to the Roman era, including a beautiful statue known as the "Venus from Venafro".
 Also, do not miss the Medieval Castle (pic n°2), a beautiful structure that was turned into a Renaissance residence in the fifteenth century by Enrico Pandone, lord of the city.
-He was also the one who had frescoed the castle's walls with the famous images of horses.
+He was also the one who had frescoed the castle's walls with famous images of horses.
 Those images are still well preserved so you can admire the 26 beautiful stallions that had been painted on the walls to decorate the first floor.
 These frescoes are among the most important Renaissance paintings of southern Italy.

-The tour keeps going on along Valley of Volturno, but not before a quick detour to Scapoli.
+The tour keeps going on along the Valley of Volturno, but not before a quick detour to Scapoli.
 It is famous for the manufacturing of bagpipes and besides that, this village houses an interesting museum with many musical instruments.

 Continuing on the same road, you will reach the old Benedictine Monastery of San Vincenzo al Volturno (pic n°3), dating back to the eighth century.
 The archeological excavations have brought to light the ancient monastic complex and the Cripta dell'Abate Epifanio (Crypt of Abbot Epifanio), a wonderful crypt decorated with ninth-century frescoes.